Find It Fast

 Sheriff's Response to COVID-19 - Release of Inmates

-I had a very engaging conversation today with a gentleman who brought to my attention that there are those of you out there who may not have heard the news about the release of approximately 200 inmates from the Clark County Jail.
-Read the entire message here.
+I had a very engaging conversation today with a gentleman who brought to my attention that there are those of you who may not have heard the news about the release of approximately 200 inmates from the Clark County Jail.
+Read the entire message from April 2, 2020 here.

 We respond to a variety of incidents and concerns ranging from domestic violence, traffic violations, and drug abuse to assault, burglary, or identity theft.
 We use regional partnerships and cutting-edge technology to investigate crimes, and implement innovative programs that balance incarceration with treatment, education, and community service.